treyhunner/treyhunner.github.com/source/_posts/2017-12-22-python-3-s-range-better-than-python-2-s-xrange.markdown

 range(-5, -20, -1)
 ```

-Python 2's `xrange` objects don't have these start, stop, and step attributes at all:
+While you can provide start, stop, and step as arguments to Python 2's `xrange` objects, they don't have these start, stop, and step **attributes** at all:

 ```pycon
 >>> numbers = xrange(10)